Overview

 Website->>User: Grant access to the user

-Affinidi Login converts the VP Token into a standard format called ID Token.
-It sends the ID Token to the website to verify the user’s identity.
+Affinidi Login uses the VP Token to generate an ID Token in a standard format.
+It sends the ID Token to your website to verify the user’s identity.

 OpenID for Verifiable Credential Issuance (OID4VCI)